X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

 └── val.h5
 ```

-Start training synthesis network for 50 epoch with a batch size 32 (this might a lot of time, even on GPU).
+Start training synthesis network for 50 epoch with a batch size 32 (this might take a lot of time, even on GPU).
 ```
 python train.py -b 32 -e 50 -i 300 data checkpoints
 ```